-The SMTP email server must be configured to enable email and SMS notifications and digests to be sent by the Tenant.
+This page provides instructions for configuring SMTP as You must configure the SMTP email server to enable email and SMS notifications and digests to be sent by the Controller Tenant.

 For this activity, users need the predefined Account Owner role or another role with the Configure Email / SMS permission.